f4exb/sdrangel/plugins/channel/demoddsd/readme.md

 <h3>14: Discriminator output scope display</h3>

-The discriminator signal at 48 kS/s is routed to a scope display with the following connections:
+The discriminator signal at 48 kS/s is routed to the scope display with the following connections:

   - I signal: the discriminator samples
   - Q signal: the discriminator samples delayed by the baud rate i.e. one symbol delay:
     - 2400 baud: 20 samples
     - 4800 baud: 10 samples
     - 9600 baud: 5 samples

-This allows the visualization of symbol transitioons which depends on the type of modulation.
+This allows the visualization of symbol transitions which depend on the type of modulation.

 ![DSD scope](../../../doc/img/DSDdemod_plugin_scope.png)